See How Our Team of Tile and Grout Cleaners Enhanced the Appearance of a Kitchen in Seattle, WA

 Unfortunately, this practice had the opposite effect to what she was expecting.
-Not only did it fail to keep the tiles clean, it also progressively broke down the grout and gave it a brownish tone.
+Not only did it fail to keep the tiles clean, but it also progressively broke down the grout and gave it a brownish tone.
 Acidic cleaners should only be used in certain cases.
 For example, we often use acidic cleaners when we want to strip away the top layer of the grout lines before sealing them with one of our non-porous sealants.

-Our client's attempts at cleaning her kitchen's surfaces ended up damaging them.
+Our client's attempts at cleaning her kitchen surfaces ended up damaging them.
 Fortunately, it wasn't anything we couldn't solve.
 We assured her we could restore the countertops and ensure they remained in top condition with a three-step procedure.
 First, we would clean both surfaces and replace the damaged grout.
 Second, we would seal the grout lines with ColorSeal, our flagship sealant.
 Third, we would coat the tiles with our impregnating sealant, Tile Armor.
 Once she learned we could reverse the damage, the homeowner felt relieved.
 She agreed to the service and set up an appointment for the job.

 We went back to the customer's home a few days later to perform the service.
 We started by applying a non-toxic pH-neutral tile and grout cleaner to both surfaces.
 This cleaner also contains ingredients that can help prevent the growth of harmful microorganisms, making it the ideal cleaning solution for kitchen areas.
 We let the cleaner sit for a few minutes to facilitate the removal of the grime.
 Next, we used a high-speed scrubber to clean both counters.
 We paid special attention to the grout lines to ensure they were perfectly cleaned.
 When we finished cleaning, we scraped out the damaged grout and re-grouted the areas where it had been removed.